-Janice Eberly is the James R. and Helen D. Russell Professor of Finance and former Chair of the Finance Department.
+Janice Eberly is the Senior Associate Dean for Strategy and Academics, the James R. and Helen D. Russell Professor of Finance and former Chair of the Finance Department.
 Before joining the Kellogg faculty, she was a faculty member in Finance at the Wharton School of the University of Pennsylvania.

 Professor Eberly served as the Assistant Secretary for Economic Policy at the U.S. Treasury from 2011 to 2013 after being confirmed by the U.S. Senate.
 In that capacity she was the Chief Economist at the Treasury, leading the Office of Economic Policy in analysis of the U.S. and global economies and financial markets and development of policy recommendations on micro and macroeconomic issues.

 Professor Eberly has been an Associate Editor of the American Economic Review and other academic journals and Senior Associate Editor of the Journal of Monetary Economics.
 Previously Professor Eberly served on the staff of the President's Council of Economic Advisors and on the advisory committees of the Bureau of Economic Analysis (BEA) and the Congressional Budget Office (CBO).
-She was elected to the Executive Committee of the American Economic Association in 2008.
+She was elected Vice President of the American Economic Association for 2020.

-Professor Eberly was elected a Fellow of the American Academy of Arts and Sciences in 2013 and is Editor of the Brookings Papers on Economic Activity.
+Professor Eberly is an elected Fellow of the American Academy of Arts and Sciences and is Editor of the Brookings Papers on Economic Activity.
 She has won numerous awards for her teaching, including Chairs' Core Teaching Awards and Outstanding Professor Awards from the Executive Master's Program.
 She is a Trustee of the TIAA-CREF funds since 2018.
 Professor Eberly received her Ph.D. in Economics from MIT.

 "Leading voices" is a half credit course intended to engage Kellogg students in the role of business in public leadership.
 Students will be exposed to leading experts in current issues, develop specific knowledge, and explore various viewpoints, before choosing a specific topic to analyze and then develop and advocate a point of view.